Empowerment Through Education

 The Bainbridge Music & Arts Legacy Scholarship Fund supports high school graduates majoring in visual arts, music, performing arts, or dance.
 It is awarded based on excellence in one of these areas to a student in good academic standing with a GPA of 3.0 or better.
 Financial need may be considered.

 George & Betty Munro Scholarship Fund supports high school graduates enrolled in a four-year college program with consideration given to students in a two-year program and a preference for strong students with an interest in elementary education.

-The Vincent F. Petrie Memorial Scholarship Fund annually supports two (2) one-year scholarships, one to a girl and one to a boy.
-The recipients will be graduating seniors continuing on to pursue college or university studies in one of the STEM fields – science, technology, engineering, mathematics.
+The Vincent F. Petrie Memorial Scholarship Fund annually supports two one-year scholarships, one to a girl and one to a boy.
+The recipients will be graduating seniors continuing on to pursue college or university studies in one of the STEM fields: science, technology, engineering, mathematics.

-The Wendy Jackson Hall Scholarship Fund was established to support others whose creativity and love of the arts leads them to pursue an education in the visual arts and to share this love with the larger community.
-Read more here.
+Wendy is remembered by her friends, colleagues, and students for her abundant energy, generous spirit, creativity, and her amazing ability to inspire others, young and old, to take joy in the creative process and to discover their own potential.
+The Wendy Jackson Hall Scholarship Fund was established in Wendy’s memory to support others whose creativity and love of the arts leads them to pursue an education in the visual arts and to share this love with the larger community.

 How to Support Our Scholarships

 The Bainbridge Music and Arts Legacy Scholarship, BHS Class of ’61 Scholarship, BHS Class of ’62 Scholarship, Vincent F. Petrie Memorial Scholarship, and George & Betty Munro Scholarship are all administered by the Bainbridge High School Scholarship Selection Committee.
 These scholarships are only available to Bainbridge High School / Eagle Harbor High School students.
 There is no application process as all students are considered based on the selection criteria of each scholarship.